email discomfort

 Each church should have their own email address, apart from the pastor, it seems.

-I sent out emails to thousands of churches to advertise
+I tried to send out over 10,000 emails to churches to advertise

 idontwantgod.com.